Thinking of Dating an Older Man?

 You’ll probably find he actually encourages you not to change!

-Remember an older man has had a life before he met you.
+Older men have had a life before they met you.

 Almost all older men come with baggage.
 (When you think about it, what guy doesn’t!)
 It might include an ex-wife, children and possibly even grandchildren.

 You can’t change any of this so it is best to accept things as they are and move forward, dealing with the issues as and when they are raised.

 Some older guys want to talk about their past.
 They’ll willingly share their life experiences with you so you can get an idea of where they are coming from.

 You’ll find his past behavior, in particular how he dealt with major events in his life, a great way of telling whether or not he fits your expectations should similar circumstances arise.

 If your older guy wants to know about your previous relationships or major life events, don’t be afraid to tell him.

 Revealing a former life-changing event, well into a relationship can cause serious trust issues.
 Better to lay all your cards on the table from day one.